enasequence/read_docs/update/metadata/interactive.rst

 - Changing the library descriptor where a mistake has been made e.g. the library source could be listed as 'GENOMIC' when in fact it is 'METAGENOMIC'
 - Changing the <SAMPLE_DESCRIPTOR> where the experiment is pointing at the wrong sample
-- Changing the <STUDY_REF> where the experiment is pointing a the wrong study
+- Changing the <STUDY_REF> where the experiment is pointing at the wrong study
 - Adding new <EXPERIMENT_ATTRIBUTE> elements to provide additional information about your experiment

 All of the above can be achieved by editing the XML displayed when you click the 'Edit' button.